ipop-project/ipop-project.github.io/_site/wiki/Understanding-the-IPOP-Configuration.md

   * _Name_ - Descriptive mnemonic .
   * _Description_ - Descriptive mnemonic .
   * _EnforcedEdges_ - Peer Ids that a tunnel should be created to.
-  * _ManualTopology_ - Should the topology only create enforced links.
+  * _ManualTopology_ - Should the topology only create enforced edges.
 Values true/false (default)
+  * _PeerDiscoveryCoalesce_ - The number of new peer notifications to wait on before attempting to update the overlay edges.
+If this threshold is not reached the overlay will be refreshed on its periodic _TimerInterval_.
+  * _MaxSuccessors_ - Maximum number of successors links to create.
+These are outgoing links to the next peer in the overlay's ring.
+  * _MaxLongDistEdges_ - Maximum number of outgoing long distance edges to initiate.

 **LinkManager** - Creates and manages the WebRTC based links between peers.
 * _Stun_ - List of STUN server addresses in format address:port